dataforgelabs/dataforge-core/README.md

 ## Understanding DataForge

-Rather than CTEs, procedural scripts, or set-based models, developers write inline functions using single-column SQL expression statements.
+DataForge enables writing of inline functions using single-column SQL expressions rather than CTEs, procedural scripts, or set-based models.

 Each function: